libjpeg-turbo/buildscripts/README.md

 CMake (the Windows native version, not the Cygwin version) should be installed somewhere in the `PATH`.

+Ninja should be installed somewhere in the `PATH`.

 The directory containing the 64-bit Visual C++ compiler (e.g. **c:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\amd64**)
 should be listed in the `PATH` environment variable.